hugoalh-studio/GitHubManager.NodeJS/README.md

 ### ⚠ Important

-- Local storage lock is support multiple locks, please reverse locks order when unlock.
+- Local storage lock supports multiple locks, please reverse lock's order when unlock.
 - When using in any shell which has incrementally command history, please make sure to clear the command history afterward or otherwise this maybe exploit by malware.

 ## 📄 Documentation